Brochure 1 | Brochure 2

 Collection

 This museum features 572 collections consisting of marine specimens and contemporary items such as fishing tools, diving gear, and oceanography technologies.
 The main attraction of the gallery is the 100 years old, 42-foot skeleton of an Indian Fin whale found on Sebatu Beach, Malacca.
-It was once exhibited in Raffles Museum, Singapore and the National Museum of Malaysia before transporting to the Labuan Marine Museum.
+It was once exhibited in Raffles Museum, Singapore and the National Museum of Malaysia before transported to the Labuan Marine Museum.
 Other collections include a replica of dugong and 2 Spotted Murray Eels, which have been exhibited since 2003.

 Services

-- Guided tour is available upon request
+• Guided tour is available upon request

-- The collection of CDs/DVDs/books published by the Department of Museums Malaysia available for purchase
+• The collection of CDs/DVDs/books published by the Department of Museums Malaysia available for purchase

 Visiting Hours

-Opens everyday from 9.00 am - 5.00 pm (except on the first Monday of each month)
+Opens every day from 9.00 am - 5.00 pm

 Entrance Fees